 Common shares are classified as equity.
 The Company records proceeds from share issuances net of issue costs and any tax effects.
 Common shares issued for consideration other than cash are valued at the quoted market price on the date the shares are issued.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated)
+Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2017 and 2016

 (o) Share-based payments: